halilxibrahim/halilxibrahim/README.md

 ### 📘 About Me
-### Hello 👋, I'm [Halil ibrahim](https://www.linkedin.com/in/halilxibrahim/), a Software Developer | JavaScript Developer |  💻  React & React Native Specialist
+### Hello 👋, I'm [Halil ibrahim](https://www.linkedin.com/in/halilxibrahim/), a Software Developer
+### 3+ years experience JavaScript
+### 💻 React & React Native Specialist
+### 🦿 Embedded Software & Computer Vision Enthusiast

 <br/>
-👋 Hello, I'm Halil ibrahim, a seasoned Software Developer with three years of experience, specializing in creating robust digital solutions for real-world challenges.
+👋 Hello, I'm Halil ibrahim, a seasoned Software Developer with 3+ experience, specializing in creating robust digital solutions for real-world challenges.

 🎯 My core expertise lies in JavaScript and TypeScript, along with proficiency in OOP Languages such as C++ and Python.